Tim Anderson Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Tim Anderson (.317 batting average in his past 10 games), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.
+The Chicago White Sox, including Tim Anderson and his .390 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Max Scherzer and the Texas Rangers at Globe Life Field, Thursday at 2:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Rangers.
+He had a hitless performance in his most recent game (0-for-3) against the Rangers.

 Tim Anderson Game Info & Props vs. the Rangers